miso-lims/miso-lims/docs/user_manual/worksets.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Adding Items to a Workset" %}

-Samples, libraries, and dilutions can be added to worksets.
+Samples, libraries, and library aliquots can be added to worksets.
 To add any of these items, go to the respective list page, select the items that you wish to add to the workset, and click the "Add to Workset" button in the toolbar at the top of the table.
 In the dialog that appears, select "Existing Workset."
 Enter the alias of the workset you'd like to add the items to and click the "Search" button.
 In the search results, click the alias of the workset that you'd like to add the items to.

 {% include userman-toplink.md %}